projetmbc-tools/for-dev/src2prod/README.md

 #### What we want...

-In the tree above, we just use some files when developping the code.
+In the tree above, there are some files just when developping the code.

   1. Names using the pattern `x-...-x` indicate files or folders to be ignored by `git` (there are no such file or folder in the `src` folder but we could imagine using it).